 Welcome, Dear Reader

-As you’ve arrived on this most functional of webpages, I’m going to assume that you would like to find out a bit more about Rogueliker.
+As you’ve arrived on this most functional of webpages, I’m going to go ahead and assume that you would like to find out a bit more about Rogueliker, who we are, and what we’re trying to do here.

-This little website was established in late 2023 by Mike Holmes, a long-time games journalist trying to set up his own thing and save his sanity at the same time.
+This particular corner of the Internet was established in late 2023 by Mike Holmes, a long-time games journalist trying to set up his own thing and save his health/sanity at the same time.

 Since then, Mike’s friend and long-time collaborator Kieran Harris has joined the party.
-First, he jumped in to help when Rogueliker needed an injection of energy, but he proved himself invaluable and stuck around before eventually taking charge of the day-to-day running of the site.
+First, he jumped in to help when Mike was struggling with his health, but he stuck around and became part of the furniture, and now he’s utterly indispensable.

 What we’re all about

 Rogueliker is aimed squarely at celebrating all things roguelike, roguelite, and roguelike adjacent.
-To be fair, we’re probably going to stretch that a bit in order to talk about other things that we’re passionate about, but we won’t do that too often.
-Promise.
+To be fair, we’re going to stretch that a bit and talk about other things that we’re passionate about, but we won’t do that too often, and we’re only going to broaden our coverage to include things that we can talk about with authority.

-While we are going to do news, reviews, interviews, and features, I’m also going to have to write some toplists.
+While we are going to do news, reviews, interviews, and features, we’re also going to maintain our toplists.
 There’s not much I can do about that; such is the offering one must make to the SEO gods these days.
 However, I have played a whole bunch of rogue-ish games in my career, so the lists are at least going to be fairly comprehensive.
+Importantly, we’re not going to include games that we’ve not played ourselves – we’ll never outsource our opinions from Reddit.

 Contact Rogueliker